mosip/documentation/docs/registration-client-developers-guide.md

 Below are the configurations to be done in Eclipse:

-1. Open Eclipse and run the project for one time as `Java application`, so that it will create a Java application which you can see in debug configurations.
+1. Open Eclipse and run the project for one time as `Java application`, so that it creates a Java application which you can see in debug configurations.

 <img src="_images/reg-client-create-env-in-eclipse.png" width="750" height="450">